 Ways to Determine the Need for a Dehumidifier

 Here are three signs that your air conditioner is not eliminating the humidity in the air inside your home:

 1. Your windows get fogged up.
 Foggy windows are a clear sign that your air conditioner is not removing the moisture in the air.

 2. You notice musty odors.
 Moisture in the air can lead to mold and mildew growing in your home.
 It can cause unpleasant odors and can even become a safety hazard especially for those with allergies and respiratory disorders.

 3. The air feels clammy.
 Have you ever entered a home or business where the air was freezing cold but still felt damp?
-When you can feel the humidity indoors but you are still uncomfortable at cooler temperatures, and your air conditioner seems to run constantly, your air conditioner is likely being overwhelmed by the moisture levels.
+When you can feel the humidity indoors but you are still uncomfortable at cooler temperatures, and your air conditioner seems to run constantly, your air conditioner is likely to be overwhelmed by the moisture levels.

 In high humidity areas, you can achieve the optimal comfort level and energy efficiency by using both an air conditioner and a dehumidifier in combination.
 When you pair a dehumidifier with an air conditioning system, you can easily adjust the temperature and humidity level of your home.
 Using both will dehumidify the air faster than using just one by itself.
 Also, the combination will also better purify the air.
 An added plus is that you can run the dehumidifier before the hot weather begins and after it ends to keep humidity levels lower.
 You will not need to operate your air conditioner during those months.

 Contact the HVAC Professionals at Presidential for More Information